bigchaindb/site/_src/_usecases/government/benben.md

 header: hero-benben.jpg

 quote:
-    copy: BDB and IPFS are the first blockchain as a service companies.
-Before you only had the option of using a product and now there’s a service aspect to facilitate all this.
+    copy: BigchainDB allows us to manage land titles and transactions the way we want, something that no other blockchain can do.
     name: Daniel Bloch
     org: Co-Founder & COO, BenBen
     image: daniel-bloch.jpg